Briantenny/Pac-Chat./README.md

-Pac chat is intended to provide a secure self server chat network, which ensure no remote storage of data between parties, it uses AES encryption for secured data transfer over public network..
+Pac chat is a secure self server chat network, which ensure no remote storage of data is retained.
+It uses an AES encryption to secure data transfer over public network..
 This consist of server and client, on one end a server but both have to still use the client script.
-This chat send data through and encryption tunnel, where a key know known by both parties is used to decrypt messages.
-Once the key is successful added the chat goes live and a back and forward communication is establish, and it stays on as long as the server stays up
+This chat sends data through an encryption tunnel, where a key known by both parties is used to decrypt the message.
+Once the key is successfully added, the chat goes live and communication is establish, it stays on as long as the server stays up
  The key can be changed in the Pac.conf file:-